Yacoby/cs-large-practical/README.md

 `cd` into the root of the Cslp directory and run `make`.
 This will build the binary and write it to  `Cslp.app/Cslp`.
 This will also compile the code into a library that is used to run tests against.

 Running the Application
 -----------------------
-The Unix way of running the program is to pass the program the input script through stdin and let the program write the output to stdout.For example:
+The Unix way of running the program is to pass the program the input script through stdin and let the program write the output to stdout.
+For example:
 `cat ./examples/decay.txt | ./Cslp.app/Cslp`

 Due to the requirements of the application it is also possible to pass as the first argument